Blob2763/prisma/docs/1 - Hello, World!/Hello, World!.md

 This is the "Hello, World!" program in Prisma.
 It demonstrates how to use the `output` function to display text on the console.
 ## Code example
 ```
-# This is a Prisma program that outputs `Hello, World!` to the console
+# This is a Prisma program that outputs "Hello, World!" to the console
 output("Hello, World!");
 ```